petk/php-build-system/docs/cmake-code-style.md

 ## 4. Modules

-Modules are located in the `cmake/modules` directory.
+CMake modules are located in the `cmake/modules` directory.

 ### 4.1.
 Find modules